Sam-Mina-engineer/Weather-Dashboard/README.md

 I finished pseudocoding the JavaScript, which was extremely intense.
 Filling it out with the actual code is just a matter of syntax and will be much easier.
 TIME FOR A GIT PUSH!!!
 I finally finished coding the JavaScript.
 The app works, but I need to make it display the data in a nicer looking way.
 But before that there is a more serious problem.
 There is the way it receives the input of the city.
 It is confusing.
 I am going to hunt for a library where I can install a drop down menu to choose from.
 That way there will be no confusion on how to enter the city.
 However, before I get into that mess, I'm long due for a GIT PUSH!!!
+To make my drop down menu, I found a public repository of the cities and I cloned it to my directory.
+I am now integrating it into my code using JQuery.
+I got the coding done, but the drop down menu is not working because of CORS restrictions.
+I am currently exploring my options for getting around those restrictions.
+I am running VS Code as a live server.
+I also swittched repos for the cities list and I downloaded a city list from the Open Weather website and I put it in my directory.
+I adjusted the code accordingly.
+Time for a GIT PUSH!